11% off all orders w/ code

 Block Printing

 Block printing is one of the oldest and most traditional methods of textile printing.
 It involves using hand-carved wooden blocks to apply print paste onto the fabric.
 The design on the block stands out in relief against the background surface.
-The process is repeated with different designs and colors until the pattern is complete.
+Printers repeat the process with different designs and colors until they complete the pattern.
 While block printing produces beautiful and unique designs, it is a slow and labor-intensive process, making it unsuitable for high-volume commercial use.

 Key Points: